gravity-ui/timeline/docs/docs.md

   - Handle selection and interaction through event listeners
   - Use `useTimelineEvent` hook for React integration
   - Clean up event listeners to prevent memory leaks
+  - Use `clickEventsCollectionFilter` and `clickMarkerCollectionFilter` to customize click behavior
+  - Implement permission-based filtering for secure interactions

 - **Performance**
   - Choose appropriate time formats for the ruler